kenhoff/metalsmith-image-resizer/README.md

-**disclaimer:** not published yet.

 # metalsmith-image-resizer
-A non-imagemagick/graphicsmagick-dependent image resizing plugin for [Metalsmith](http://www.metalsmith.io/).
+An image resizing plugin for [Metalsmith](http://www.metalsmith.io/).
+Not dependent on imagemagick/graphicsmagick!

 ## Installation